Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Vitamin E?

-Most people don't need a vitamin E supplement.
-The large HOPE trial (9,541 patients, 4.5 years) found 400 IU daily had no effect on cardiovascular events, and the HOPE-TOO follow-up found a borderline increase in heart failure risk.
-A 2005 meta-analysis of 135,000 patients linked doses above 400 IU/day to increased all-cause mortality.
-The cardiovascular claim that drove vitamin E's popularity in the 1990s has not held up, which is worth knowing before you buy.
+Here's the short version before you spend anything: most people don't need a vitamin E supplement.
+The reputation it carries - the heart-health pill of the 1990s - came from early studies that bigger, better trials later overturned.
+The large HOPE trial (9,541 patients followed for 4.5 years) found 400 IU daily did nothing for cardiovascular events, and its HOPE-TOO follow-up found a borderline increase in heart failure risk.
+A 2005 meta-analysis pooling 135,000 patients linked doses above 400 IU/day to increased all-cause mortality.
+So the headline reason people reach for it no longer holds up.

-Dose is a real safety consideration.
-A 2005 meta-analysis of 135,000 patients found that doses above 400 IU/day were associated with increased all-cause mortality.
-This doesn't mean low-dose vitamin E is dangerous - it means megadosing is not supported and may be harmful.
+One last thing, and it's a safety point, not a nitpick: dose.
+That 2005 meta-analysis of 135,000 patients tied doses above 400 IU/day to higher all-cause mortality.
+Low-dose vitamin E isn't the concern - megadosing is, and it isn't supported.
 The RDA is 15mg (22.4 IU).
-Doses up to 150-200 IU appear safe and may address the widespread shortfall without megadose risk.
+Doses up to 150-200 IU look safe and can cover the common shortfall without wading into megadose territory.

 Does It Work?
 The Evidence